Fern-Ali/MicroRag/README.md

 ---

 ## :books: License
-This project is licensed under the [LICENSE-CODE](LICENSE-CODE).
+This project is licensed under the [GNU GPL v3 License](LICENSE).
 See the repository for more details.

 ---